flashbots/reorg-monitor/README.md

 * Collect data in a Postgres database (summary and individual block info)
 * Webserver that shows status information and recent reorgs

-This project is currently work in progress and there may be bugs, although it works pretty stable now.
+This project is work in progress and there may be bugs, although it works pretty stable now.
 Please open issues if you have ideas, questions or want to contribute :)

 ---